Cokile/CCActivityHUD/README.md

 // Set the indicator color.
 The default color is white. self.activityHUD.indicatorColor = <#UIColor#>;

-// Set the boolean value that indicates whether ohter UIViews are user-interactable.
-The default value is YES. self.activityHUD.isTheOnlyActiveView = <#BOOL#>;

 // Set the appear animation type. self.activityHUD.appearAnimationType = <#CCActivityHUDAppearAnimationType#>;